 Stance on Syria: neutral.
 Rejects all sides as imperialist and/or reactionary. “[The Syrian Communist Party] offer[s] little criticism of Assad’s anti-worker, neoliberal economic policies, or of the corruption and cruelty of a regime that has impoverished millions of Syrians.”
 “None of the leading rebel forces represent the working class in Syria.”
 Sources:

 Mao Zedong further developed Stalinism.
 Whereas most Marxists up to that point focused on the industrial proletariat, Mao focused on the peasantry.
 He emphasized rural guerrilla warfare and anti-imperialism in “Third World” countries.
 He also encouraged a “Cultural Revolution” to rid China of treacherous “capitalist-roaders”, “feudal” cultural practices, and other vestiges of capitalism and imperialism.
-This tumultuous period of Chinese history lasted from 1966 to 1976, when Deng Xiaoping secured power and instituted a number of reforms, including reducing much of the cult of personality around the now-dead Mao, allowing (limited) criticism of the party, and opening the country to market reforms and privatization.
+This tumultuous period of Chinese history lasted from 1966 to 1976.
+Shortly afterward, Deng Xiaoping secured power and instituted a number of reforms, including reducing much of the cult of personality around the now-dead Mao, allowing (limited) criticism of the party, and opening the country to market reforms and privatization.
 Deng called his reforms “socialism with Chinese characteristics.”
 The ideology of the Chinese Communist Party today is still officially referred to as “Mao Zedong Thought”, but “Maoists” today view the Chinese regime as revisionist.

 - Revolutionary Communist Party, USA (RCPUSA)